Welcome to our shareholder update - August 2020.

 Changes to the Board

-We announced in January that Sir Adrian would retire as Chairman during 2020.
-On 27 May, George Culmer was appointed as Non-Executive Chairman having joined the Board in September 2019.
+We announced in January that Sir Adrian would retire as Chair during 2020.
+On 27 May, George Culmer was appointed as Non-Executive Chair having joined the Board in September 2019.
 Find out more about George Culmer.

 Amanda Blanc was appointed as Chief Executive Officer on 6 July 2020.
 This followed Maurice Tulloch stepping down from the role for family health reasons.
 Amanda had previously been an Independent Non-Executive Director at Aviva since her appointment to the Board in January 2020.
 Find out more about Amanda Blanc.